 If you have refused to take a chemical test at the request of a police officer, you may be facing some serious consequences.
 But there is something you can do.
 Hire an experienced DUI lawyer who:

 - Is familiar with the courts in Orange County California.

-At Coffey and Coffey, we deal exclusively with Orange County Courts.
+At the Law Office of Mike Coffey Attorney at Law , we deal exclusively with Orange County Courts.
 That means that we know which D.A’s and which judges to try to get your case in front of.
 We deal exclusively with DUI and other criminal defense matters.
 Here are just a few things that we will do to try to defend your “alleged” actions:

 - We will ask if you have a medical condition or injury that prevented you from being able to submit a chemical test.

 - We will may ascertain and then assert that you in fact did NOT refuse to take the test but rather there was a misunderstanding between you and the police officer?

 - We will find out if the police office advised you of the consequences for refusing.